 The worst part of the novel for me was when she made an impulse trip Colorado (all because of Rad being named after that state – I know there’s something about his mother never making the trip but the protagonist is a teenager who isn’t pregnant).
 And her mother ponies up the cash despite being an antagonistic figure for most of the story.
 It ends with her finding her way back to Rad, the pointless death of a side-character and the revelation Rad accidentally killed Ana.
 Blah blah, they move to America as one of his stories has been optioned by a Hollywood producer.
 They live happily ever after despite knowing what they have done.
 Oh, she never confesses her lie regarding Ana except to Rad so it can kickstart her trip to Colorado.

 I was actually enjoying the story for most of it.
 Up until the Colorado arc, I was willing to ignore the little things because the story was engaging and enjoyable.
 I wanted to learn more about the characters.
 This story would have been immensely improved had she taken off the middle class gloss and portrayed the reality of Audrey’s situation.
-Show how Ana’s parents are dealing with it, show the affect the suicide has on Audrey and her friends.
+Show how Ana’s parents are dealing with it, show the effect the suicide has on Audrey and her friends.
 I’ll admit, I didn’t like the last part of the novel but I don’t regret reading it as a whole.
 Lang Leav shows a lot of promise.
 Her descriptions of characters and places feels almost second nature.
 It’s just the characters and the plot line.
 Bear in mind, it’s a debut novel and she can only improve.
 Hopefully, she’ll grow as a novelist and she’ll utilize her strengths in a story worthy of them.